 I don’t mean to say I’ve got the whole thing (whatever it is) written, but I’ve unwound some complicated relationship between characters, I’ve spotted the flaw in my logic, I’ve figured out how to say something subtle…I know what I need to do next.
 Which is to write.

-And then that’s what I do, instead of just sitting there staring at my screen for hours, days, weeks.
+And then that’s what I do, instead of just sitting there staring at my screen for hours, days, or weeks when I’m feeling stuck on a project and waiting for luck to come my way.

 This is not just having coffee.
 It’s not support.
 It’s a system for feedback and collaborative improvement.
 It’s reliable, it’s repeatable.
 I don’t wait for inspiration or luck.
 I hate waiting for luck.
 Luck is always late.

-If you’re stuck in the Dark Forest, try a Focus Session, and see if you can’t build a catapult to help you escape.
+If you’re feeling stuck on a project, or trapped in the Dark Forest, try a Focus Session, and see if you can’t build a catapult to help you escape.

 You can hear our actual Focus Session with Céline in our workshop episode 7.5.